-Immediately we see Marc Antony’s brilliant rhetorical skills, which he uses to get the crowd ‘on side’.
-As David Daniell observes in his note to that opening line, ‘Friends, Romans, countrymen, lend me your ears’, Marc Antony begins with the more intimate address ‘Friends’, before moving from the personal to the national, a move that, for Daniell, is ‘reinforced by expansion’: ‘Friends’ (one syllable), ‘Romans’ (two syllables), ‘countrymen’ (three syllables).
+Immediately we see Mark Antony’s brilliant rhetorical skills, which he uses to get the crowd ‘on side’.
+As David Daniell observes in his note to that opening line, ‘Friends, Romans, countrymen, lend me your ears’, Mark Antony begins with the more intimate address ‘Friends’, before moving from the personal to the national, a move that, for Daniell, is ‘reinforced by expansion’: ‘Friends’ (one syllable), ‘Romans’ (two syllables), ‘countrymen’ (three syllables).
 (See Julius Caesar (The Arden Shakespeare); we thoroughly recommend this edition of Julius Caesar, by the way).

 I come to bury Caesar, not to praise him.

-Marc Antony has ‘read the room’ and knows the mood among the crowd: they still support the assassination of Julius Caesar and so side with Brutus and the other conspirators.
-Marc Antony treads carefully, brilliantly going against their expectations and reassuring him that he is simply there to deliver a funeral oration, not to take the dead general’s side (it’s worth remembering that Julius Caesar was a general, not an emperor: although he was called Caesar, he wasn’t ‘a’ Caesar, the name given to later emperors of Rome in his honour).
+Mark Antony has ‘read the room’ and knows the mood among the crowd: they still support the assassination of Julius Caesar and so side with Brutus and the other conspirators.
+Mark Antony treads carefully, brilliantly going against their expectations and reassuring him that he is simply there to deliver a funeral oration, not to take the dead general’s side (it’s worth remembering that Julius Caesar was a general, not an emperor: although he was called Caesar, he wasn’t ‘a’ Caesar, the name given to later emperors of Rome in his honour).

 The evil that men do lives after them;

 The good is oft interred with their bones;

 Daniell notes helpfully that these lines, which have become much more famous thanks to Shakespeare’s play, are proverbial and their sentiment (albeit with different wording) predate Shakespeare.